From Memoirs of George IV

 On 19 June 1811, the Prince Regent held a lavish fête at Carlton House.
 His critics may have balked at the cost, but it was generally deemed to have been a great success and seen as an entertainment “worthy of a Prince”.

 Unfortunately this caused great pressure on the steps and several elegantly dressed ladies were in danger of being crushed.
-According to the Register, “Lord Yarmouth very gallantly stood forward to their relief, and lifted them in at the windows of the great hall”.
+According to The Edinburgh Annual Register:

 |The Duke of Gloucester|

 from A Biographical Memoir of Frederick,

 ...when at last the crowd got inside the Carlton House gates, four females were found in a lifeless state, lying on their backs on the ground, with their clothes almost completely torn off.5